-The board usually meets every third Monday of every month at the high school library.
-In the event that large attendance is anticipated, the board may meet at the high school gym or cafeteria.
+The board usually meets 4th Monday at 6:00 p.m.
+In the event that large attendance is anticipated, the board may meet at the multipurpose building.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and on the front doors of the high school at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and outside of the front of the multipurpose building at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
-In emergencies, a meeting may be held with a two-hour notice.
+In emergencies, a meeting may be held with a one-hour notice.